-This happens frequently with bags of cereal in our house.
-There will be cereal that isn’t quite enough for a full bowl so it sits.
-I combine cereal, with any nuts if we have them and sometimes throw in chocolate chips and put in Ziploc bags and boom.
+This frequently happens with bags of cereal in our house.
+There will be cereal that isn’t enough for a full bowl, so it sits.
+I combine cereal with any nuts if we have them and sometimes throw in chocolate chips and put in Ziploc bags, and boom.
 They eat it.

-So gather up the odds and ends and create a trail mix like they’ve never seen before.
+So gather up odds and ends and create a trail mix as they’ve never seen before.

-During this quarantine time I would encourage you to see if your school district is offering free lunches and take advantage.
-We used the string cheese that my kids didn’t like plain, on pizza.
+During this quarantine time, I would encourage you to see if your school district offers free lunches and take advantage.
+For example, we used the string cheese that my kids didn’t like plain on pizza.

-Worked like a charm.
-The end result you wouldn’t even know it was string cheese.
+The string cheese worked like a charm.
+As a result, you wouldn’t even know it was string cheese.

 Below are items to have on hand to whip up snacks for the kids at home.

 I have to do this with my youngest.
-She would eat crackers and bread all day every day.
-And she will whine and throw a fit if I tell her no, but it’s worth it because eventually they know the answer and opt for the carots the firs time you mention it.
+She would eat crackers and bread all day, every day.
+And she will whine and throw a fit if I tell her no, but it’s worth it because eventually they know the answer and opt for the carots the first time you mention it.

 I just saw on Tiktok someone made bacon carrots.
-You slice the carrots up and add a crazy good seasoning and put in your air fryer.
+You slice the carrots up, add a crazy good seasoning, and put in your air fryer.
 I plan on making those later this week.
-If you have an air fryer check out my recipes I’ve done here.
+If you have an air fryer check out the recipes I’ve done here.

 If you don’t have an air fryer popcorn maker, now is the time to get one.
-A huge jug of kernels lasts forever and you don’t need a ton to make a big bowl of popcorn.
-If you are worried about using butter, you can easily spray oil on it too.
+A huge jug of kernels lasts forever, and you don’t need a ton to make a big bowl of popcorn.
+Also, if you are worried about using butter, you can easily spray oil on it.

 Check out all these awesome black bean desserts.

 Ritz crackers are your friend.
-Whether you are slicing up cheese to top them or adding PB& J its a cheap and easy snack for the kids.
-Sometimes the girls prefer to put pB&J on the crackers instead of a bread.
+Whether you are slicing up cheese to top them or adding PB& J, it’s a cheap and easy snack for the kids.
+Sometimes the girls prefer to put pB&J on the crackers instead of bread.